bentormey/bitcoin/metcalfe.md

 But before we can talk about how hard (or soft?) money is, we need to agree on what money is first.

+##### Handling debt

-Mike Green very eloquently describes money as "that which extinguishes debt."
+Mike Green very eloquently describes money as _"that which extinguishes debt."_

-Briefly touch on losing Bitcoin

-difference is knwong schedule in advance

-Losing bitcoin
+With that definition in mind, a structural defect is therefore the inability to create more Bitcoin when it is lost.

+Of course, historically we have lost plenty of gold too, indeed people still comb farmer's fields in England looking for Roman gold (and occasionally find it).

+But the difference is that Bitcoin has a fixed algorithmic schedule and gold is ad hoc, we know that it has to run out eventually but we don't know precisely when.

+_Write here on debt, value, relating back to MMT - personal debt is the key etc._

 ##### Intrinsic value

-Meaninglessness of instrinsic value philosophically

-##### Structural defects
+_Write here on meaninglessness of instrinsic value philosophically.
+Volatility and the lack of concensus on valuation, different things to different people, etc._

 ##### Putting it all together
 TBC

-Fundamental:
-Network structure
-Computational complexity
-Energy

-Layers:
-Markets
-Exchanges
-...

-Accessibility:
-On/offramps
-Legislation
-Adoption